hussainbani/aws-atlantis-standalone/README.md

-# Terraform Atlantis Module
+# AWS Atlantis Standalone

-This module deploys a self-hosted Atlantis server on AWS with optional load balancer and authentication features.
+A standalone Terraform module for deploying self-hosted Atlantis server on AWS with optional load balancer and authentication features.

 > **Note**: This module is specifically designed for AWS and uses AWS GitHub App integration for authentication.